IreneG5/spss_online/README.md

 updated.
 A user can only vote on a blog post once.
 - If the user is logged in, the user will also be able to add a comment using the disqus section below the post content.
 - On the right hand side of the blog and blog post page there are two boxes showing the "Top 3 voted" and "Top 3 viewed" showing the posts with the highest number of points.
-This boxes are dynamically changed every time a user vote or view a blog post.
+This boxes are automatically changed every time a user votes or views a blog post.

 #### tickets
-Manages everything relate to customer's support cases (tickets).
+Manages everything related to customers' support cases (tickets).
-- Customers can open new tickets, only for their products which have an active license (e.g. If user bought 18 months ago 2 year license for SPSS Statistics 24 Win 64 and 1 year license for SPSS Modeler Win24, will only be possible to open a case for SPSS Statistics 24 Win 64.
-If the customer has more than one active license for the same product it will only be showed once.
+- Customers can open new tickets, only for their products which have an active license (e.g. If a user bought a 2 year license for SPSS Statistics 24 Win 64 and a 1 year license for SPSS Modeler Win24 18 months ago, it will only be possible to open a case for SPSS Statistics 24 Win 64.
+If the customer has more than one active license for the same product it will only be showed once.)
 - Customers can also close the open tickets and reopen them again, and add comments to open tickets.
-- The status of the ticket changes automatically, starting with "New" when the ticket is created and updating according to the last user that commented: if it was the customer the status changes Pending easySPSS Response (PER), and if it was a staff user it changes to Pending Customer Response (PCR).
+- The status of the ticket changes automatically, starting with "New" when the ticket is created and is updated
+according to the last user that commented: if it was the customer the status changes Pending easySPSS Response (PER), and if it was a staff user it changes to Pending Customer Response (PCR).
 It changes to closed when the case is closed and back to PER or PCR when its reopened.
-- The customer receives an notification email when a member of staff add a comment.
+- The customer receives a notification email when a member of staff adds a comment.
-- If a case is still open when the license expires the user will be able to update it as long as it has another active license for the same or other product.
+- If a case is still open when the license expires the user will be able to update it as long as they have another active license for the same or other product.
-- If a case is still open when the license expires and the user does not have any other active license, the user won't be able to update the ticket, instead there is a message at the top of the page advising the user to contact easySPSS if that is the case to finish the resolution of the case.
+- If a case is still open when the license expires and the user does not have any other active licenses, the user won't be able to update the ticket, instead, there is a message at the top of the page advising the user to contact easySPSS to finish the resolution of the case.
 Staff members will be able to edit/close the ticket for them.
 - Staff members can add comments to any customer case, but can't open cases from the app as the form automatically takes the logged user as the owner of the ticket.
 Staff members can create tickets from the admin panel as it is possible to select the owner (user) of the ticket from there.